Spain's new austerity buys some time, not solution

-MADRID Spain may have won some time with markets and praise from Europe but it has little left in the locker to avoid a state bailout as a new 65-billion-euro austerity programme could deepen the country's economic woes rather than solve them, analysts say.
+MADRID Spain may have won some time with markets and praise from Europe but it has little left in the locker to avoid a state bailout as a new 65-billion-euro (51 billion pounds) austerity programme could deepen the country's economic woes rather than solve them, analysts say.

 The measures announced on Wednesday saw Prime Minister Mariano Rajoy backtrack on many of the pledges he campaigned on six months ago, to meet demands made by the European Union and put the Spanish economy under de facto external administration.